diderote/LSF-RNAseq/README.md

 2. Screening for contamination of other genomes
 3. Fastq quality measurements
 4. Adapter and quality fastq trimming
+5. Spike-in quantificaiton (if applicable)
-5. Transcriptome alignment using STAR (with RSEM expected counts) and Kallisto
+6. Transcriptome alignment using STAR (with RSEM expected counts) and Kallisto
-6. Spike-in quantificaiton (if applicable)
+7. Generation of scaled (reads per million) bigwig files from transcriptome alignment
-6. Differential expression using DESeq2 (from RSEM and spike-in), and overlap with Sleuth (Kallisto) under most conditions
+7. Differential expression using DESeq2 (from scaled or spike-in sample normlalization)
+8. Overlap with signifiantly differentially expressed genes (q<0.05, 2 & 1.5 FC) with Sleuth (Kallisto) q<0.05 DE genes
-7. Heatmap of significantly differentially expressed genes
+9. Heatmap of significantly differentially expressed genes using variance stabilized expected counts
-8. GO enrichment of DE genes
+10. GO and KEGG enrichment of DE genes
-9. GSEA from test statistic ranked gene lists from DESeq2
+11. GSEA from test statistic ranked gene lists from DESeq2
-10. PCA analysis
+12. PCA analysis
-11. Overlap of multiple DE significant gene lists.
+13. Overlap of multiple DE significant gene lists and scaled venn output.

-The pipeline handles multiple entry/exit points and parse complex experimental designs and compensation types for DE.
+The pipeline handles multiple entry/exit points and can parse complex experimental designs and compensation types for DE.
 In case of error, the pipeline restarts from the last completed step.
 Progress is tracked in a .log file in the output directory.
 All submission scripts, error and output files are saved.